Here’s a look into the life of former Senator Tom Daschle of South Dakota.

 February 3, 2009 - Announces that he is withdrawing his name from consideration as secretary of Health and Human Services.

 November 18, 2009-October 2014 - Senior policy adviser for business law firm DLA Piper.

-October 2014 - Daschle leaves DLA Piper and forms The Daschle Group, a subsidiary of Baker Donelson law firm.
+October 2014 - Daschle leaves DLA Piper and forms The Daschle Group, a public policy advisory of the Baker Donelson law firm.